lufixSch/auto_llama/README.md

 - nlp - Improved preprocessing using nlp
   - CorefResChatPreprocessor - Extract objective from chat history using the last message and coreference resolution to improve context

+## Manager

+The managers are accessible over the `auto_llama.manager` module:

+- CommandAgentManager - Decides which Agent to use by checking for a command at the start of the prompt
+- txtai - Manager using the txtai framework
+  - SimilarityAgentManager - Classifies prompt using keywords for each tool.
+The results determine which tool is used

 ## Installation

 At the moment it is not possible to install AutoLLaMa using `pip`.
 You need to install it from source.